 During the final six months of the Course, you will undertake a clinical residential placement where you will be placed in an optometry practice.
 This placement will enable you to consolidate your knowledge and skills in supported environments under the supervision of qualified optometrists.
 Clinical placements will include time in a regional setting, and, where possible, students from rural and regional backgrounds will be placed near their community of origin.

 Why is your course only 3.5 years in length compared to other courses offered in Australia?

 By taking advantage of Deakin's trimester system (three trimesters of study each year), Deakin Optometry students are able to fast-track entry into this exciting profession by gaining a professional optometry qualification in just under three and a half years of full-time study.

-The Bachelor of Vision Science, Master of Optometry requires the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Science and 16 units relating to the Master of Optometry.
+The Bachelor of Vision Sciences, Master of Optometry requires the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Sciences and 16 units relating to the Master of Optometry.
 This on campus course is only available to students on a full-time basis.

 How many students are selected for the course?

-In 2013, 80 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Science and Master of Optometry.
-It is anticipated that a similar number of places will be available in 2014.
+In 2014, 90 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Sciences and Master of Optometry.
+It is anticipated that a similar number of places will be available in 2015.

 Are there any Fee-Paying Places available?

 Is it possible to defer my studies if I am offered a place?

 Deakin has recently made deferring your studies a whole lot easier.
 Most courses now allow you to postpone your studies to work or travel, but still retain your University place, for up to two years.
 You can apply for deferment after you have received a regular offer here.
 You must lodge this form within five days of receiving your offer.
 For more information, phone 1300 DEGREE (1300 334 733).

 Will classes be held during the day, evening or both?